 Linda teaches pre-school boys

-Sara Esserman Melville and Rabbi Shoshanah are leading the B'nai Mitzvah group and are teaching Jewish History and Literature.
-For many of us that had a less than perfect Jewish education or were raised in other traditions learning Jewish history, values, concepts and ritual with the children is essential.
+Sara Esserman Melville is teaching Hebrew, Prayers Jewish History and Literature.
+For many of us that had a less than perfect Jewish education or were raised in other traditions learning Jewish history, values, concepts and ritual with the children are essential.
 B'nai Mitzvah children will continue to also need a private teacher to prepare for their special day.
 Sara will make referrals to teachers that prepare Children for B"nai Mitzvahs

 Copyright 2005 Kol HaEmek.
 All Rights Reserved.